clemenko/px-harvester/airgap_reademe.md

 curl -s http://$HAULER_IP:8080/operator.yaml | sed "s#portworx/px-operator#$HAULER_IP:5000/portworx/px-operator#g" | kubectl apply -f -
 ```

-#### add StorageCluster object
+### add StorageCluster object

 This step gets a little tricky.
-We need to get the file [StorageCluster_example.yaml](http://192.168.1.185:8080/StorageCluster_example.yaml) from the hauler server and modify it.
+We need to get the file [StorageCluster_example.yaml](StorageCluster_example.yaml) from the hauler server and modify it.
 We will need to modify `customImageRegistry` to point to the correct hauler ip.
+Here is an example.

 ```yaml
 # this is an example storagecluster yaml for air gapped installs